fsantanna-no/ce0/README.md

 output std y\       -- recovers the value of `x`
 ```

-## Tuple Constructor and Discriminator
+## Tuple: Constructor and Discriminator

 ### Constructor